RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnv_example_files/TaskEnvironment_basics.md

 ![TaskEnvironment Diagram](./TaskEnv_teaching_example_files/TE_TaskEnvironment.png)

 The `TaskEnvironment` includes an `Agents` dictionary that maps `agent_name` to `agent`, effectively indexing the agents.
 New agents can be added with the `add_agents()` method.
-The `step(actions)` method propels the agents through your environment, transmitting `actions` to each agent.
+The `step(actions)` method steps the agents through your environment, transmitting `actions` to each agent.
 Depending on the agent actions, the environment can adapt and dispense rewards if a goal is met.

 For goal tracking, we optionally utilize a `GoalCache` object that stores the set of goals (or sequences of goals) for the agents.
 The `RewardCache` contains the active rewards for each agent.
 When a `Goal` is fulfilled by an agent (for example, when an animal reaches a specific location), it adds a goal to that animal's cache.
 These objects can dispense rewards over time to the agent after the initiation of a particular event.